recipeify/Recipes/README.md

 What you need to have installed locally - prerequitues:
 - terminal (windows: gitbash)
 - node js
 - yarn
 - nodemon: get it by `npm i -g nodemon`
+- docker
+- docker-compose

 Create a .env file located at /api/.env and paste there `ELASTIC_SEARCH_HOST=`(address sent personally)

 To install all the dependencies:
 ```
 cd api
 yarn